 For other administrators and managers, the Confidential survey works exactly like an Anonymous survey.
 These users will not be able to see any identifying information.

 Want to know who needs additional training in a certain area?
 Curious as to who is interested in joining a company sports league?
-All of this and more can be asked with our Visible surveys, a public survey that allows Admins to see respondents’ identities in TINYpulse.
+All of this and more can be asked with our Visible surveys, a public survey that allows Admins to see respondents’ identities in Limeade Listening.
 Employees will still not see who left what Response, even in the Shareback Report.

 How do I know if a survey is Anonymous, Confidential, or Visible?

 There are a couple of ways to know what type of survey you are going to respond to: